keweiyao/JETSCAPE2020-TRENTO-BAYES/README.md

 ```
 4. Create conda virtual environment.
 ```
-conda env create -f conda-environ.yml
+conda env create -f environment.yml
 ```
 This should create a virtual environment called `trento-bayes`.
 You can check if it exists and its location by `conda env list`.
-The required libraries are installed in this environment (these libraries are listed in `environment.yml`, except for `emcee` package).
+The required libraries are installed in this environment (these libraries are listed in `environment.yml`, except for `emcee` package, which is in the `pip` requirements).
 If you want to delete this environment after the lecture, you can do `conda env remove -n <name-of-environment>`.
 5. To activate the environment
 ```
 conda activate trento-bayes